Physical Complications of Verbal Abuse

-In fact, many people who suffer at the hands of an abuser will have physical problems that stem from continuous verbal abuse.
-Knowing how abuse can affect your physical well-being is just one of the ways to help you maintain a healthier life.
+In fact, many people, like myself, who suffer at the hands of an abuser will have physical problems that stem from continuous verbal abuse.
+Knowing how abuse can affect your physical wellbeing is just one of the ways to help you maintain a healthier life.

 Physical Symptoms of Verbal Abuse